 Cervical discs are located between the each spinal vertebrae in the neck.
 When the jelly-like substance inside protrudes due to a tear in the outer layers of the disc, this is called a ‘disc bulge’ or ‘protrusion’.

-These are commonly caused activities which are repetitive or forceful in nature, such as bending the neck forwards, poor posture, activities using your arms in front of your body (e.g. Driving) and lifting.
+These are commonly caused by activities which are repetitive or forceful in nature, such as bending the neck forwards, poor posture, activities using your arms in front of your body (e.g. Driving) and lifting.

 Facet Joint Sprain

 Each vertebra in the spine connects with the vertebra above and below via the facet joints, which are designed to support body weight and enable spinal movement.
 Facet joint sprains typically occur during excessive bending, slouching or twisting movement of the neck, with pain being experienced suddenly during the causative activity.